ScuffleTV/scuffle/CONTRIBUTING.md

 When committing to our `main` branch, please adhere to our conventions:

 - Ensure every commit can be compiled successfully and is formatted.
-- Follow the format detailed here: https://karma-runner.github.io/6.4/dev/git-commit-msg.html
+- Follow the format detailed [here](https://karma-runner.github.io/6.4/dev/git-commit-msg.html).

 Example: